imbo/imbo/docs/usage/configuration.rst

 * 0-9
 * _ and -

 For the private keys you can for instance use a `SHA-256`_ hash of a random value.
 The private key is used by clients to sign requests, and if you accidentally give away your private key users can use it to delete all your images.
 Make sure not to generate a private key that is easy to guess (like for instance the MD5 or SHA-256 hash of the public key).
+Imbo does not require the private key to be in a specific format, so you can also use regular passwords if you want.

 Imbo ships with a small command line tool that can be used to generate private keys for you using the `openssl_random_pseudo_bytes`_ function.
 The script is located in the `scripts` directory and does not require any arguments: